alexandremsouza1/mobiq_int_freight/README.md

-# Freight Microservice
+# Delivery Microservice

-This repository contains a microservice that integrates with Freight, a provider of digital payment methods.
-The microservice allows developers to seamlessly integrate Freight's payment functionality into their applications.
+This repository contains a microservice that integrates with Delivery, a provider of digital payment methods.
+The microservice allows developers to seamlessly integrate Delivery's payment functionality into their applications.

 ## Integrations